KTSC (TV): History

 On June 16, 1965, Southern Colorado State College applied with the Federal Communications Commission (FCC) to build a new noncommercial television station on Pueblo's reserved channel 8.
 However, the original proposal of a lower-power station that would primarily have covered the immediate Pueblo area—despite the cooperation of KOAA-TV, which donated a surplus tower and transmitter—was dashed by changes in federal regulations and in funding procedures that were key to construction.
 As a result, the application was amended to specify a transmitter site on Baculite Mesa—which KOAA agreed to share with the college—before being granted on June 26, 1969.
 This modification was key to increasing the service area of the proposed station.

 KTSC debuted on February 3, 1971, four months after the college's other broadcast service, KTSC-FM (which began in October 1970).
 However, some viewers in Colorado Springs and Manitou Springs were inadequately serviced by the Baculite Mesa transmitter.
 As a result, in 1977, KTSC sought federal funds to build new translators to serve those communities, and channel 21 for Colorado Springs and channel 7 in Manitou Springs were activated the next year.
-In advance of the launch of a full power channel 21 station in 1985, KTSC's Colorado Springs translator moved to channel 53 and relocated to Cheyenne Mountain in 1982, and the channel was changed again to 15 in 1990.
+In advance of the launch of full-power KXRM-TV on channel 21 in 1985, KTSC's Colorado Springs translator moved to channel 53 and relocated to Cheyenne Mountain in 1982, and the channel was changed again to 15 in 1990.

 In 1984, architect Temple Hoyne Buell donated a former Safeway supermarket building in the Midtown Shopping Center to KTSC, which had operated from studios on the campus of what was then known as the University of Southern Colorado since its startup.
 The station also ordered new technical equipment, which was moved into the new facility over the course of 1985.
 However, by August 1985, unforeseen construction and technical challenges had led KTSC to scrap the Midtown Shopping Center project; Buell instead donated $700,000 to a capital campaign for a new on-campus home for channel 8, which was completed in 1986 and named the Buell Communications Center.
 The Buell Foundation, set up after Temple Buell's death, later made a $6 million gift to RMPBS which led to the naming of its Buell Public Media Center in Denver.